How to Skyrocket your LinkedIn ActivityMay 7, 2021

 9. Just Be Honest

-Clients appreciate a team and leader that can give him/her the facts (good or bad).
+- Clients appreciate a team and leader who can give him/her the facts (good or bad).
 It saves him money and frustration.

 Be as honest as you can, professionally.